SublimeLinter/SublimeLinter-gcc/README.md

 - Indent is 4 spaces.
 - Code should pass flake8 and pep257 linters.
 - Vertical whitespace helps readability, don’t be afraid to use it.
-- Please use descriptive variable names, no abbrevations unless they are very well known.
+- Please use descriptive variable names, no abbreviations unless they are very well known.

 Thank you for helping out!